AmyXS/antiboredom/README.md

 ### Deployment

 When ready for deployment, run the deploy.sh script.
-Running the deploy.sh will create a branch called gh-pages, which is a subtree of the main branch.
+Running the deploy.sh will create a commit on a branch called gh-pages, which is a subtree of the main branch.
 It's used as the build output folder.
-Github Pages is setup to show the gh-pages branch.
+Github Pages needs to be setup to show the gh-pages branch.

 ```
 ./deploy.sh